ma-ha/electronic-circuit-design-patterns/README.md

 It is *NOT* about single electronic components.

+## Beginners Hint

-Mostly circuit design starts with a [power-supply].
+Mostly circuit design starts and ends with a [power-supply].
+Seems simple ... it's not!

 You might also need [filter] or [protection] circuits.

 ## Circuit Design Pattern Categories